keras-team/keras/README.md

-# Keras - Theano-based Deep Learning library
+# Keras: Theano-based Deep Learning library

 ## You have just found Keras.